awsdocs/aws-doc-sdk-examples/ruby/example_code/codebuild/README.md

 # CodeBuild code examples for the AWS SDK for Ruby (v3)
 ## Overview
-Shows how to create and manage AWS CodeBuild workflows using the AWS SDK for Ruby (v3).
+These examples show how to create and manage AWS CodeBuild workflows using the AWS SDK for Ruby (v3).

 AWS CodeBuild is a fully managed build service that compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.